yeltsinvc/Sumo-Tutorial/README.md

 </routes>
 ```
 ### Step 8
 Until now, we have all elements for the scenario.
-Then we need to create a SUMO configuration file and give it a name like ’hello.sumocfg’:
+Then we need to create a SUMO configuration file and give it a name like `hello.sumocfg`:
-- input to all related .xml file
+- input to all related `.xml` file
 - indicate the simulation time in second
 ```xml
 <configuration>